23clhelle/claire-ui-portfolio/src/pages/projects.md

           src="https://embed.figma.com/design/FGe9WsZmnnLnajvzW2KdYq/SSS?node-id=73-74&embed-host=share" allowfullscreen>
           </iframe>

 Now that I had an improved version, I was ready to perform more user tests.
 The next tests I performed followed the same format as the test I did in class, but this time, I used my original interviewees for it.
 Throughout the two separate tests, I found ten different struggles users had when navigating the interface.
 However, this time, I did not make changes to fix everything.
-When it came to clarity, I did make the changes because, once again, that was one of the main values, but I did not make changes to functionality.
+When it came to clarity problems, I did make the changes because, once again, that was one of the main values, but I did not make changes to functionality.
 Specifically, both users wanted to type in the text input boxes, but due to the nature of the prototype, I didn’t feel that this was a necessary change to make.
-After these tests were complete, I made some more changes and ended with the following prototype:
+After these tests were complete, these were the main changes I made: the usage chart to clearly show the current month’s usage, The cost chart to appear on a separate page for enhanced visualization, and back arrows on pages to make navigation even easier.
+This left me with the following prototype:

 ### Second Prototype
 <iframe